Contact Information

 Many of our majors in physics will graduate from Luther and enter graduate programs in engineering.
 Many of those students might instead major in Engineering Science.

-See the Requirements page for details.
+See the Requirements page for details about studying for a BA in Physics.

 Introductory Sequence